For many, it’s important to be able to make dressing during the holiday season, as it’s a common part of many holiday meals.

 Using fresh cornbread isn’t as good as using dry cornbread when you’re making dressing.
 You might wish to make your cornbread a day before you plan to make dressing.

-Stale bread is dried-out and perfect to use for making dressing.
+Stale bread is dried-out and perfect to use.
 This is true whether you’re making dressing with normal bread or cornbread.

 Some people also choose to mix cornbread and normal bread.
 If you go this route, it’ll give you dressing that has a slightly different texture.